SeleniumHQ/docker-selenium/README.md

 That will mount the host `/home/ubuntu/files` directory to the `/home/seluser/files` inside the container.
-The problem happens because the volume will be mounted as `root`, and therefore the browser cannot write a file to that directory because it is running under the user `seluser`.
+The problem happens because the volume will be mounted as `root`; therefore, the browser cannot write a file to that directory because it is running under the user `seluser`.
 This happens because that is how Docker mounts volumes in Linux, more details in this [issue](https://github.com/moby/moby/issues/2259).

-A workaround for this is to create the directory on the host and change its permissions **before mounting the volume**.
+A workaround for this is to create a directory on the host and change its permissions **before mounting the volume**.
 Depending on your user permissions, you might need to use `sudo` for some of these commands: